clockspot/arduino-clock/README.md

 ## Time of day

-The time of day is shown in 12h or 24h format per the [options menu](#options-menu), but when setting, it is shown in 24h so you can tell AM from PM.
+The time of day [can be set to show](#optionsgeneral) in 12h or 24h format, but when setting, it is shown in 24h so you can tell AM from PM.
 When exiting setting, seconds will reset to zero, unless the time was not changed.

 ## Calendar

 The calendar cycles through several displays, before returning to the time of day:

-* **The date.** Several formats are available in the [options menu](#options-menu).
+* **The date.** [Several formats](#optionsgeneral) are available.
 When setting, it will ask for the year, then the month, then the date.
 * **Day counter.** This will count down to, or up from, a date of your choice, repeating every year.
 When setting, it will ask for the month, then the date, then the direction (0 = count down, 1 = count up).
   * TIP: To display the day of the year, set it to count up from December 31.
 * **Sunrise/sunset.** These two displays show the previous and next apparent sunrise/sunset times (indicated by `1` or `0` on the seconds tubes – during the day, it shows sunrise then sunset; at night, sunset then sunrise).
-The times are calculated using the latitude, longitude, UTC offset, and auto DST rule specified in the [options menu](#options-menu), and shown in the same 12h/24h format as the time of day.
+The times are calculated using the latitude, longitude, UTC offset, and auto DST rule specified in the [options](#optionsgeography), and shown in the same 12h/24h format as the time of day.
   * NOTE: At this writing, the times may be incorrect by a few minutes, depending on [your longitude and time of year](https://docs.google.com/spreadsheets/d/1dYchVCJAuhvosrCdtEeHLT3ZXcLZK8X0UtENItZR32M/edit#gid=0).
 I believe this to be a rounding error(s) in the [Dusk2Dawn library](https://github.com/dmkishi/Dusk2Dawn) (compared to the [NOAA Solar Calculator](https://www.esrl.noaa.gov/gmd/grad/solcalc/) it’s based on) and plan to investigate.

 ## Alarm